Turkish equities fall on banking regulation changes

 BEIJING, April 15 The head of China's securities regulator said on Saturday that stock exchange overseers must "brandish the sword" and combat any activities that disturb market order.

-ISTANBUL Aug 19 Turkish equities slid on Monday as the market fretted over the impact of new banking regulations, while bonds slipped before Tuesday's policy meeting at the central bank, which is seen sticking to its current monetary settings.
+ISTANBUL Aug 19 Turkish equities were dragged down by new banking regulation on Monday while fixed income markets looked ahead to Tuesday's central bank meeting in which the bank was seen sticking with its tight monetary policy.

-The main Istanbul share index closed down 2.55 percent at 72,382.71, underperforming the broader emerging markets index, which was down 1.42 percent.
+The main Istanbul share index was down 1.74 percent at 73,982, underperforming the broader emerging markets index , which was down 1.17 percent.

-Banks make up 41 percent of the total market capitalisation of the index and were among the heaviest fallers on the Istanbul Stock Exchange, due to concern that planned new regulations will hurt their profits.
+Five of the morning's worst performers on the Istanbul Stock Exchange were banks, which represent 41 percent of the total market capitalisation.

-The banking watchdog published draft measures on Friday to discourage what it sees as excessive use of retail credit cards and to promote commercial loans.
+The Turkish banking watchdog published draft measures on Friday to discourage the excessive use of retail credit cards and to promote commercial loans.

+"Recent regulations came right after the government's announcements that credit cards should be used less and SME loan rates should be lower," Cihan Saraoglu from Ekspres Invest said.

+"It seems like the reaction time between government announcements and regulators' actions is getting shorter.
+We are expecting further regulation on fees, which may come pretty soon," he added.

 Investor attention was also focused on a central bank meeting on Tuesday.
-All 15 economists in a Reuters poll expected the bank to keep its main policy rates on hold, while two said it may raise its overnight lending rate by 50 basis points.
+All 15 economists in a Reuters poll expected the bank to keep its policy rates on hold, while only two expected it to raise its overnight lending rate by 50 basis points.

 BEIJING, April 15 The head of China's securities regulator said on Saturday that stock exchange overseers must "brandish the sword" and combat any activities that disturb market order.